SICKAG/sick_safetyscanners/README.md

 - [ROS API](#ros-api)
 - [Creators](#creators)

-A ROS Driver which reads the raw data from the SICK Safetyscanners and publishes the data as a laser_scan msg.
+A ROS Driver which reads the raw data from the SICK Safety Scanners and publishes the data as a laser_scan msg.

 ## Supported Hardware